tcsullivan/msp430-temp-lcd/README.md

 The code may be compiled through the Makefile by simply running `make`.

-Code Composer Studio may be used as well: create an empty project for the MSP430G2553, then copy all header and source files into that project's directory.
+Code Composer Studio may be used as well: create an empty project for the MSP430G2553, selecting the GNU compiler, then copy all header and source files into that project's directory.

 ### Uploading